William Fergusson (colonial administrator)

 William Fergusson (c.
-1795–19 January 1846) was a British Jamaican physician who served as Governor of Sierra Leone.
+1795–19 January 1846) was a British Jamaican medical doctor who served as Governor of Sierra Leone.

 Personal life

 Fergusson was born in the Colony of Jamaica to a Scottish father and a Jamaican mother of African descent.
 Fergusson married Charlotte Hall, the daughter of a Scottish merchant in November 1818.
 Their grandson was the painter William Fergusson Brassey Hole.
 Fergusson died at sea, on his way to Scotland, in 1846.

 Medical career

 Fergusson is the first known student of African descent to attend the University of Edinburgh.
 He became a licentiate of the Royal College of Surgeons of Edinburgh in 1813 and was commissioned as a Hospital Assistant in the British Army.
 He was posted to the Colony of Sierra Leone on the recommendation of the African Association and he was appointed Second Surgeon to the colony.
 In 1824, he rose to the rank of Assistant Surgeon in the Royal African Corps and was later promoted to Staff Surgeon, First Class.
 As a colonial surgeon, Fergusson had responsibilities in the Liberated African Department, treating Africans rescued from slavery by the Royal Navy.